 Cantata probably sees a dozen or two ascents a year.
 Beyond Eagle and Symphony Lakes, you’ll likely have the mountain to yourself.

 Getting ThereCantata Peak is approached from the South Fork Valley trailhead in Chugach State Park.
-To reach the trailhead, take the Eagle River Loop Road exit from the Glenn Highway and then turn right onto Hiland Road.
+To reach the trailhead, take the Eagle River Loop Road exit from the Glenn Highway and then turn right at the traffic light onto Hiland Road.
 Follow this several miles into the South Fork Valley.
-The turnoff for the trailhead is signposted.
+After crossing a bridge over the South Fork, look for South Creek Road on your right.
+This is the turnoff for the trailhead, marked with a small brown sign.

 From the trailhead at 2000 feet elevation, follow the South Fork Valley Trail up the main valley.
 Already a well constructed trail, the initial section of this trail was bulldozed in the fall of 2011 into a veritable boulevard, which some consider the most massively over-engineered trail in the state.
 At any rate, it makes fast walking.
 You’ll cross the South Fork on a bridge after 2.2 miles.
 After 5 miles you’ll reach a large moraine, where a second bridge built by British volunteers takes you back across the South Fork.
 Beyond the bridge, make your way through a boulder field to gain the crest of the broad moraine between Eagle and Symphony Lakes, and walk the trail on the crest until it butts into the lower slopes of Cantata Peak.
 It is six miles from the trailhead to this point and, counting the ups and downs on the trail route, you’ve climbed about 1000 feet.